Updated September 21, 2015:

 In the past, you don’t get the whole amount of your loan because SSS deducts your first-year interest.
-Dati, yong sa maximum loan na 24k, ang nakukuha lang is 21,360.
-Now, no more.
-You will get a much bigger amount.
+Previously, if you’re given the maximum loan of 24,000, you get only 21,360.
+Now, you will get a much bigger amount.
+No advance interest deduction.

 3. Earlier loan renewal date

 You can now renew your loan after paying half of your loan and one year has passed since your loan check date.
-Dati, antayin mo ang two years, at dapat 500 pesos or less na lang ang natitirang loan balance.
+In the past, you have to wait for two years before you can borrow again, and your balance should have been down to 500 pesos or less.

 4. Members can write their preferred loan amount.